tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 path1: /docendpoints.html
 ---

 To break into API documentation, you need to start thinking about API documentation samples in your portfolio.
 Your portfolio is key to [getting a job in API documentation](jobapis.html).
-Without a portfolio that contains compelling API documentation samples, it will be extremely difficult to get a job in API documentation.
+Without a portfolio that contains compelling API documentation samples, it will be tough to get a job in API documentation.

 * TOC
 {:toc}